vespersword/product-management-system/README.md

 ### <a name="categories"> Categories </a>
 __Description:__
 - This is the ```Categories```resource where category information is stored.
 This is one of the most important resources because of how the category hierarchy is implemented.
-- This API supports an ```N-level``` hierarchy of categories which are stored in a Tree like data structure where a category keeps track of its parent category and child categories. <br>
+- __Category Hierarchy:__ This API supports an ```N-level``` hierarchy of categories which are stored in a Tree like data structure where a category keeps track of its parent category and child categories. <br>
  <b> Example: </b>
  ```
   *Books